-'Pharmacotherapy' is the term used to describe the use of medication (such as methadone or buprenorphine) to assist in the treatment of opioid dependence, most commonly heroin addiction.
+'Pharmacotherapy' is the term used to describe the use of medication (such as methadone or buprenorphine) to assist in the treatment of opioid dependence, most commonly caused by heroin use.
 Taken on a daily basis, these medications help by managing physical drug dependence, drug craving and compulsive drug use behaviours.

-is provided by community based doctors, who provide clinical care and prescriptions, and community pharmacies, which dispense the medication.
+Opioid pharmacotherapy treatment is provided by community-based doctors, who provide clinical care and prescriptions, and community pharmacies, which dispense the medication.

 Peer education programs

-Peer education programs are highly effective for communicating health promotion and harm reduction messaging to specific population groups, such as young people, injecting drug users or cultural groups.
+Peer education programs are highly effective for communicating health promotion and harm reduction messaging to specific population groups, such as young people, people who inject drugs, or cultural groups.
 Community members are trained and supported to educate their peers on safer ways to use drugs or reduce the negative consequences of their drug use.

 Generally, people are very receptive to receiving harm reduction education from their peers and are more likely to take that advice on-board.
 Peer education programs are also particularly effective in getting harm reduction messages to people who are not ordinarily engaged in mainstream health or social services.